jenjane118/ngs_tutorials/coursework_2.md

 $\color{blue}{\text{b) Build a separate set of virulence-associated genes in the annotation file created for AFPN02.1}}$

-The next step is to work with the annotation.gff file to retrieve annotations based on 'virulence', 'adherence', 'toxin', and 'Type III' (short for Type III aggregative adherence fimbriae) and convert into .bed format.
+The next step is to work with the annotation.gff file to retrieve annotations based on 'virulence', 'adherence', 'toxin', 'invasion' and 'Type III' (short for Type III aggregative adherence fimbriae) and convert into .bed format.